NICE process and methods

 -

-The implementation support team work with key national partners to identify barriers to, and priorities for, implementation.
+The national implementation team work with key national partners to identify barriers to, and priorities for, implementation.
 The team develop implementation support resources and solutions to help practitioners and commissioners to use NICE products.

 -